Kristen Stewart, Robert Pattinson Update: Pair Is Not Getting Back Together, Actress Sticks To Her Girlfriend

 — Daily Mail Celebrity (@DailyMailCeleb) April 4, 2018

 As a matter of fact, Kristen was seen leaving a West Hollywood gym with Stella Maxwell last weekend, which proves that there is no bad blood between them.
-During the most-recent sighting, the former ladylove of Robert was spotted sporting a white colored collared shirt and oversized blue jeans.
-The Victoria’s Secret model, on the other hand, wore a black outfit with a black vest, black trousers and a pair of Vans trainers.
+During the most recent sighting, Stewart was spotted sporting a white colored collared shirt and oversized blue jeans.
+The Victoria’s Secret model, on the other hand, wore a black outfit with a black vest, black trousers, and a pair of Vans trainers.

 Kristen Stewart's friends don't want her to hang out with Robert Pattinson! https://t.co/ibMN9fDh8U